 Create a new Attach to a Node.js/Chrome configuration as described in Debugging a running Node.js application and select the Reconnect automatically checkbox.
 Usually, you don’t need to change the port in the configuration (

 9229) because it’s the default port the debugger is listening on.
 But you can double-check what port is used in the message logged when you run the app in the debug mode.

-- Choose the newly created Attach to Node.js/Chrome configuration in the Select run/debug configuration drop-down list on the toolbar and click next to it.
+Select the newly created Attach to Node.js/Chrome configuration from the Select run/debug configuration list on the toolbar and click next to it.
 The debugger stops at the breakpoints that you put in your code in PyCharm.